Net metering in Arizona

 Volumetric charges

-Volumetric charges cover what you pay each month based upon how much electricity you use.
+Volumetric charges cover what you pay each month based on how much electricity you use.
 This is tracked by your electric meter.
-When you go solar, you are able to offset these charges with the electricity you consume from your solar system.
+When you go solar, you can offset these charges with the electricity you consume from your solar system.

 Fixed charges